htw-imi-showtime/showtime-website/content/ws21/bachelor/b0-template-project/_index.md

 {{</quote>}}

 {{<section title="The Team">}}
 How did you **split the work load**?
 Who was responsible for the front end?
-What obstacles did you overcome?
+What obstacles did you overcome regarding team work?
 Some teams of previous terms shared pictures of themselves, some did not.
 It's up to you.
 Also keep in mind that **you don't have to follow the structure of this template**.
 It is just a suggestion.
 If you upload **pictures of the team members** make sure they **are square!**